BLACK Surname Maps of Ireland

 BLACK in 1911

 There were 4,338 with this surname in Ireland in 1911.
-The surname is ranked 193rd in Ireland in the same year, MURPHY is ranked 1st since it is the most common Irish surname.
+The surname is ranked 193rd in Ireland.
+MURPHY is ranked 1st since it is the most common Irish surname.

 Woulfe Surname Index for BLACK